Gray Fossil Site: Invertebrates

 Aquatic invertebrates of the Gray Fossil Site include ostracods, snails, and small clams.
 Insects are also known from fossilized exoskeletal remains and trace fossils, including at least four different families of beetles.
+There are also reports of trilobite fossils from the area.

 Plants

 Plant fossils at the Gray Fossil Site include pollen, leaves, wood, fruits, seeds, and other structures which represent a diverse flora of angiosperms, conifers, ferns, lycophytes, and bryophytes.
 The forest flora was dominated by a variety of trees and shrubs, of which the most common were hickory, oak, and pine.

 Several previously unknown extinct plant species have been identified at the Gray Fossil Site: